 - Best fishing spots: how to find the perfect place to go fishing

-If you’re not sure what kit will be up to the job, or you just don’t have it, we're going to take a look at a mackerel rod and reel set you might like to consider, plus loads of other tips and tricks for how to catch mackerel.
+If you’re not sure what kit will be up to the job, or you just don’t have it, we're going to take a look at a mackerel rod and reel set you might like to consider, the best bait for mackerel plus loads of other mackerel fishing tips.

-Chesil Beach stretches from Portland to West Bay, making it around 18 miles long.
-It is probably THE most prolific mackerel fishing venue in the country.
+Chesil Beach stretches from Portland to West Bay, making it around 18 miles (29 km) long.
+It is probably THE most prolific mackerel fishing venue in the UK.

 Made entirely of pebbles (18 billion apparently!), Chesil is a steeply shelving beach.
 It’s one that continues below sea level, offering a decent depth of water just yards from the shore.